-UV509568: Philosophy of Science.
-Module leader: Dr Innes Visagie
+UV509568: Philosophy of Science (20 credits): Innes Visagie

 Results produced from empirical science are very impressive and scientific methods to produce these good results are held in high esteem.
 Philosophy of science seeks to analyse the distinctiveness of scientific explanations and theoretical constructions.
-This module engages with discussions in this area of scientific undertaking and asks questions such as; what makes its predictions and technologies worthy of confidence; can its theories reveal the truth about a hidden objective reality, etc.
+This module engages with discussions in this area of scientific undertaking and asks questions such as;

+what makes its predictions and technologies worthy of confidence; can its theories reveal the truth about a hidden objective reality, etc.

-Assessment Details Weight (%) Pass Mark Assessment 1: Essay one 2000 words (50% of Total) 50 40% Assessment 2: Essay two 2000 words (50% of Total) 50 40%
+Assessment Details Weight (%) Pass Mark Assessment 1: Essay one 2000 words (50% of Total) 50 1 Assessment 2: Essay two 2000 words (50% of Total) 50 1

-UV509569: Continental philosophy.
-Module leader: Dr Ian Blyth
+UV509569 Continental philosophy (20 Credits): Ian Blyth